Critical Analysis of a Jewish Leader: Gideon the Judge

 By accomplishing his mission at

-Protection to its fullest, another grave failure on his part.
-And if one
+fullest, another grave failure on his part.
+And if one wishes to argue

-danger that inhered in the mission while still completing the mission itself,
+in the mission while still completing the mission itself, then an important

-never to place ourselves in such situations needlessly.
-However, when G-d
+ourselves in such situations needlessly.
+However, when G-d Himself

-Himself commands a person to embark on an inherently dangerous mission, this
+commands a person to embark on an inherently dangerous mission, this general

-general rule clearly does not apply.
-G-d s Purpose here, as stated above,
+rule clearly does not apply.
+G-d s Purpose here, as stated above, specifically

-specifically related to the intrinsic danger of the mission.
+related to the intrinsic danger of the mission.
+Unfortunately, Gideon s

-Unfortunately, Gideon s fear of Man destroyed his opportunity to create an unqualified
+fear of Man destroyed his opportunity to create an unqualified Kiddush HaShem.

 Before this drama has finished,